 Reviews & essays in a series of anthologies by the Manunuri ng Pelikulang Pilipino (ed.
 Nicanor G. Tiongson).
 Many of these have been unnecessarily truncated, so the following list provides links to the preferred versions:

 “Philippine Film History as a Site of Postcolonial Discourse.”
 Geopolitics of the Visible: Essays on Philippine Film Cultures, ed.
 Rolando B. Tolentino (Quezon City: Ateneo de Manila University Press, 2000) 3-12.
-[Printed as “Philippine Film History as Postcolonial Discourse.”]
+ISBN 971-550-358-6.
+[Printed as “Philippine Film History as Postcolonial Discourse.”
+Click here for a scanned PDF copy.]

 Entries in Philippine Film.
 Vol. 8 of the CCP Encyclopedia of Philippine Art, ed.
-Nicanor G. Tiongson (Manila: Cultural Center of the Philippines, 1995).
+Nicanor G. Tiongson (Manila: Cultural Center of the Philippines, 1994), ISBN 971-8546-31-6.
 Warning to researchers: these articles had been co-written, relied on dated auteurist perspectives, and were occasionally outright erroneous.
 Scanned PDF copies, in order of pagination:

 “Aksyon” (with Lynn Pareja) 82-83;